itiv-kit/dnn-model-exploration/README.md

 pip install -e .
 ```

-Second, checkout the submodules for YoloP and DeepLabV3
+Second, if you need them, checkout the submodules for YoloP and DeepLabV3
 ```sh
 git submodule update --init
 ```